Initiating, Adapting and Renewing Prescriptions

 - Confirmation that informed consent was received must be noted in the patient record.

-When initiating, adapting or renewing, the pharmacist must ensure the following information is recorded on the prescription:
+When initiating therapy or adapting or renewing a patient’s prescription, the pharmacist must ensure the following information is recorded on the prescription:

 - The name and address of the patient;